4 Best Apache ETL Tools in 2023

 All the ETL tools provided by Apache are open source, thus, your choice would depend mainly on your use case.
 It is important to understand the type of data you will be handling, whether you will require stream or batch processing, etc. It is important to find answers to these questions before finding the right Apache ETL tools.

-Businesses can use Automated ETL Platforms like Hevo Data to set up this integration and handle the Apache ETL Process with ease!
-Hevo lets you directly transfer data from 100+ Data Sources like Apache Kafka, Kafka Confluent Cloud straight to your Data Warehouse, Business Intelligence tools, or any other desired destination in a fully automated and secure manner without having to write any code and will provide you with a hassle-free experience.
+Hevo Data lets you directly transfer data from 150+ Data Sources like Apache Kafka, Kafka Confluent Cloud straight to your Data Warehouse, Business Intelligence tools, or any other desired destination in a fully automated and secure manner without having to write any code and will provide you with a hassle-free experience.

 Want to take Hevo for a spin?
 Sign up for a 14-day free trial and experience the feature-rich Hevo suite firsthand.